Duke Xiao of Qin

-The reforms caused ground breaking changes in the Qin state and transformed it into a strict, controlling, militaristic state, which governed by using tough and oppressive laws.
+The reforms caused ground-breaking changes in the Qin state and transformed it into a strict, controlling, militaristic state, which governed through tough and oppressive laws.
 Agriculture was expanded through forced migration to new regions, and citizens were rewarded or punished based on their military or agricultural achievements.

 In 366 BC, the Qin armies defeated the allied forces from the states of Han and Wei at the Battle of Shimen.
 The Qin soldiers and officers were promoted to higher ranks based on the number of enemy heads they collected during battle.
-The Qin state pushed on to seize lands from the Wei state, which managed to survive only with the help of the Zhao state, and Wei was drastically weakened by its losses and defeats.
+Qin pushed on to seize lands from Wei, which managed to survive only with the help of the state of Zhao, and Wei was drastically weakened by its losses and defeats.

+Life

+Succession

+Duke Xiao of Qin was born on the 9th day of the first lunar month in the fourth year of Duke Xian's reign, corresponding to 6 December 382 BC on the Julian calendar.
+According to Records of the Grand Historian, Duke Xian died in the 24th year of his reign, and his son Duke Xiao ascended the throne at the age of 21.

+Even before the birth of Duke Xiao, the state of Qin had suffered a prolonged period of political instability under four successive rulers—Duke Li, Duke Zao, Duke Jian, and Duke Chu.
+During this time, Qin's national strength was greatly diminished.
+Taking advantage of this turmoil, the state of Wei seized control of the Hexi region (the area west of the southern section of the Yellow River between modern-day Shanxi and Shaanxi provinces).
+After ascending the throne, Duke Xian (Duke Xiao's father) worked to stabilize the borders and relocated the capital to Liyang (southeast of present-day Fuping County, Weinan, Shaanxi).
+He launched multiple campaigns to reclaim the lost Hexi territory, but died before achieving this goal.